jpazdera/BidirectionalInteractions/README.md

-# BidirectionalInteractions
+# Bidirectional Interactions of Pitch and Time
-Bidirectional Interactions of Pitch and Time
+Paper for ICMPC 2023